yeluH/MT_FI/README.md

 $~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~$

 ## Issues
-Errors were found in setting scoring metrics for logistic regression.
-(20240903) Solving...
+- Errors were found in setting scoring metrics for logistic regression.
+(20240903) *Solved*
+- Errors were found in merging transformed data.
+(20241122) *Solved*